scheme-live/live/README.md

 - All libraries are collectively owned.
 In the unstable version, all libraries are subject to change.

-- Release a stable version of our API periodically.
+- Release a stable version of our collection periodically.

-- Work with RnRS, SRFI, and other library authors to share interfaces and implementations whenever goals are aligned.
+- Work with RnRS, SRFI, and other library authors to share interfaces and implementations whenever possible.